joenewbry/ds/README.md

 # Digital Surface

 Digital Surface captures 1 screenshot each minute.
-It analyzes each screenshot  Claude, and stores the analyses in a searchable json format.
+It analyzes each screenshot with Claude, and stores the analyses in a searchable json format.
 It helps you remember what you were working on at different times and provides insights about your computer usage.

 ## 🎯 Goal